c-sanders/ScaleAndSetSize/README.md

 	>>> import sys
 	>>> print("%s" % (sys.path))

-The second command should display a list of those directories which Python searches for modules.
+The second command should display a list of those directories which Python will search for modules.
 If the directory which contains the Python Script is not shown in this list, then invoke the following command;

 	>>> sys.path.insert(0, <Name_of_dir_containing_Python_Script>)